aiwipro/RAV4-PHEV-EU-230V-1kW-OUTLET/README.md

-## 2025 RAV4 PHEV (EU Spec) 150W to 1000W 230V Outlet Upgrade – Stock Look
+## 2025 RAV4 PHEV (EU Spec) – 150W to 1000W 230V Outlet Upgrade (Stock Look)

-The US version of the 2025 Toyota RAV4 PHEV/Prime has a 1500W 110V AC outlet in the rear cargo area for its higher trim versions.
+The US version of the 2025 Toyota RAV4 PHEV/Prime is equipped with a 1500W 110V AC outlet in the rear cargo area for higher trim levels.

-The EU version of the 2025 Toyota RAV4 PHEV/Prime has a 150W 230V AC outlet in the rear cargo area for its higher trim versions.
+The EU version provides only a 150W 230V AC outlet in the same location for equivalent trims.

-150W is barely useful, as even some laptops may require more power than this.
-Though not confirmed, some sources claim this limitation is due to EU regulations.
+At 150W, the outlet is of limited use, as some laptops can draw more power.
+While unconfirmed, some sources suggest this limitation is due to EU regulations.

-In this project, we upgrade the maximum output power of the rear AC outlet in the EU version of the 2025 Toyota RAV4 PHEV to 1000W using a 12V inverter.
+This project upgrades the maximum output of the EU-spec rear AC outlet to 1000W using a 12V inverter, while retaining the stock appearance.

-The build is 100% reversible and non-destructive.
-There should be no warranty issues, but as an extra precaution, all parts can be removed prior to sending the car for annual service.
+The build is fully reversible and non-destructive.
+Warranty issues are not anticipated; however, components can be removed before scheduled servicing as a precaution.

-The inverter will need a steady supply of fresh air when in use.
-Therefore, it is placed in the rear compartment intended for charging cables.
+The inverter is positioned in the rear compartment designed for charging cable storage to ensure adequate airflow during operation.

-There are several options for which inverter to use.
-The Victron 12/1200 Inverter is an excellent choice, as it has a 12V trigger input for on/off.
-Due to cost constraints, this project uses a Renogy 1000W inverter instead.
+Although the Victron 12/1200 Inverter is ideal due to its 12V trigger input for on/off control, the Renogy 1000W inverter was chosen here for cost reasons.

 ## The Plan

-The US version has its inverter connected to the high-voltage system.
-We will not touch this system, and instead connect our inverter to the starter battery—a regular 12V battery located in the rear cargo area.
+The US-spec inverter is connected to the high-voltage (HV) system.
+This project avoids modification of the HV system by connecting the new inverter to the 12V starter battery, located in the rear cargo area.

-The output power we can achieve is limited to the maximum current the internal system can supply when charging the starter battery.
-According to online sources, this limit is approximately 1250W.
-Charging is handled by an internal DC-DC converter, with current flowing from the high-voltage system to the low-voltage starter battery.
+Output power is limited by the maximum current the vehicle’s DC-DC converter can provide when charging the starter battery, estimated at ~1250W.
+Power flows from the HV system through a DC-DC converter to the 12V battery.

-The stock 230V Schuko outlet will be reused in this project.
-However, it has very thin wires and a special connector to the car.
-We will simply use the socket and fit our own cable directly to the outlet’s pins.
-Since we won’t have regular 230V 16A household power connecting to the outlet, its internals appear more than capable of handling the very low currents for this project.
-The maximum current will be about 1000W ÷ 230V ≈ 4.4A.
+The existing 230V Schuko outlet is reused, but its original thin wiring and proprietary connector are bypassed.
+A custom cable is connected directly to the outlet’s pins.
+As the outlet will only carry a load of ~4.4A (1000W ÷ 230V), its internal design is sufficient for the task.

-Without modifications, the inverter will run regardless if the car is on or off.
-This is problematic, as it will drain the starter battery if not manually shut off.
-To automate power on/off for the inverter, the 12V cigarette lighter outlet next to the Schuko outlet will be used as a trigger.
-By default, both outlets have power when the car is in the READY state (turned on).
-Using an optocoupler or relay, we use the presence of 12V to trigger the inverter to turn on.
-When voltage drops to 0V (car turns off), the optocoupler/relay will switch the inverter off.
+Without control logic, the inverter operates regardless of vehicle state, risking 12V battery drain.
+Automatic on/off control is achieved by using the adjacent 12V cigarette lighter outlet as a trigger source.
+This outlet, along with the Schuko outlet, is powered only when the vehicle is in READY mode.
+An optocoupler or relay detects the 12V presence and signals the inverter to power on.
+When voltage drops to zero, the inverter shuts down.

-It is possible to make the on/off relay control the 12V high-current wiring directly, but it is preferable to use an inverter with a wired remote control feature.
-The Victron 12/1200 has a 12V trigger port, and the Renogy 12V 1000W inverter has a control board connected for on/off.
-This reduces the risk of failure in the high-current harness and can provide soft-start functionality (depending on the inverter).
+While a relay could switch the inverter’s high-current input directly, it is safer and more reliable to use the inverter’s remote control interface.
+The Victron 12/1200 offers a dedicated trigger port; the Renogy 1000W uses a control board for the same purpose, reducing high-current wiring risks and allowing soft-start functionality on compatible units.

 ## Parts List

 - Renogy 1000W 12VDC → 230VAC Inverter

-- 35mm² (included with the inverter) 500mm DC wiring with lugs
+- 35 mm² × 500 mm DC wiring with lugs (included with inverter)

 - 150A in-line fuse for 12VDC